-The fact is that the majority of self help information out there is either under-informed or complete bunk.
+The fact is that the majority of self-help information out there is either a placebo at best or complete bunk at worst.

-The contradiction of self help is that the first and most fundamental step to growth is to admit that you’re OK as you are and you don’t necessarily need anyone else’s help.
-It’s the prime belief.
-And by it’s very definition, it’s something that can’t be given to you by someone else, it must be reached on your own.
+The contradiction of self-help is that the first and most fundamental step to growth is to admit that you’re okay as you are and that you don’t necessarily need anyone else’s help.
+It’s the prime belief, and by its very definition, it’s something that can’t be given to you by someone else, it must be reached on your own.

 The irony is that once you do accept that you don’t need someone else’s help or advice to become a good person, it’s only then that their advice truly becomes useful to you.

-So in a way, self help is most useful for people who don’t actually need self help.
+So in a way, self-help is most useful for people who don’t actually need self-help.
 It’s for the OK-to-Great people, not the Bad-to-OK people, although those are most of the people who get caught in its net and spend their money on it.

 So what’s the point of all of this?